Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

-For structure groups $SO(1,3)$ and $SO(4)$, a space of the Lorentz connection is also split into two subspaces.
-A curvature is obtained owing to the structure equation (\ref{RRR}) using one of the subspaces of connections as a consequence of isomorphism (\ref{ismor}).
+For structure groups $SO(1,3)$ and $SO(4)$, a space of the spin-connection is also split into two subspaces.
+A curvature is obtained owing to the structure equation (\ref{RRR}) in one of the subspaces of connections as a consequence of isomorphism (\ref{ismor}).
 More precisely, each curvature is obtained owing to the structure equation: